 Within the framework of these general regulations, it is expected that a relevant program of study will be planned for each candidate for the doctorate by the student and the faculty advisor or advisory committee.
-This planned program of study (PPOS) must be submitted to the School of Graduate Studies by the end of the second semester.
-Guides to submitting and updating the PPOS through the student information system are available from the University Registrar.
+This planned program of study (PPOS) must be submitted to the School of Graduate Studies before the end of the second semester.
+Guides to submitting and updating the PPOS through the student information system are available from the University Registrar's website.

 Although specific requirements vary among departments, students entering with a bachelor’s degree will satisfactorily complete a minimum of 36 semester hours of courses (which may include independent study/research, course 601), tutorials, and seminars.
 All course work must be at the 400 level or higher, and at least 24 semester hours of course work must be graded.
 For students entering with an approved master’s degree, completion of at least 18 semester hours of 400-level or higher course work and at least 12 semester hours of this course work must be graded.
 A minimum of 18 semester hours of dissertation research (Course 701) is required for all doctoral students.